UP-RS-ESP/vacon.github.io/_posts/2020-12-11-Sentinel5-NOx-Air-Pollution.md

     </figure> </center>

-### Processing air pollution variables
+# Processing air pollution variables

-In this analysis, the time between 1<sup>st</sup> of March 2020 to 31<sup>st</sup> of April 2020 is considered as the time where strict confinement policies were applied across Europe, thus as the <b>‘lock-down period’</b>.
+In this analysis, the time between 1<sup>st</sup> of March 2020 to 31<sup>st</sup> of April 2020 is the time where strict confinement policies were applied across Europe, and thus is considered as the <b>‘lock-down period’</b>.

 The following three variables are used to indicate the changes in  NO<sub>2</sub> and CO emissions.
-Data was preprocessed in Google Earth Engine (GEE) Code editor and further analysis was done with python.
+Data was preprocessed in Google Earth Engine (GEE) Code editor and further analysis was done with python:

-- Average NO<sub>2</sub> and CO emissions during Covid-19 in Europe
+- Average NO<sub>2</sub> and CO emissions during Covid-19 in Europe.
-- The slope of the time series change of NO<sub>2</sub> and CO emissions during the lock-down period
+- The slope of the time series change of NO<sub>2</sub> and CO emissions during the lock-down period.
-- Percentage change of NO<sub>2</sub> and CO emissions during the lock-down period compared to the average values of the previous year in the same period
+- Percentage change of NO<sub>2</sub> and CO emissions during the lock-down period compared to the average values of the previous year in the same period.

-Two videos below show the weekly average NO<sub>2</sub> and CO emissions from 1<sup>st</sup> of January to 31<sup>st</sup> of July 2020.
+The two videos below show the weekly average NO<sub>2</sub> and CO emissions from 1<sup>st</sup> of January to 31<sup>st</sup> of July 2020.
 Areas with no data values are displayed in black colour.
 Codes used to create the videos can be found here [<a href="https://code.earthengine.google.com/a968bd2c8a502ccba6a6af3dfc4f0eb6?noload=true">NO<sub>2</sub></a>,<a href="https://code.earthengine.google.com/c3e02c47cf15255a0f61baa9744fbe94?noload=true"> CO</a>].

 <center>
 <figure>